msecondi/msecondi/README.md

 ## 🧠 What I Care About

-User experience grounded in clarity, simplicity, and respect for the user
+User experience grounded in clarity and simplicity

 Code that feels clean to work in and scale with

-Technology that actually supports emotional and mental well-being
+Technology that supports emotional and mental well-being

 ## 🔧 Tech Stack